 Management of HIV patients has evolved in recent years as the population of patients ages.
 Treatment with HIV medicines is recommended for everyone with HIV, and treatment recommendations are the same for older and younger adults.
 However, age-related factors can complicate HIV treatment in older adults.1 To ensure optimal management of these patients, communication and two-way education between HIV physicians and physicians caring for older people, are key.
-This is part one of a series of articles.

 A new report from the Lancet Commission states that a “dangerous complacency” in the response to the global HIV pandemic is risking a resurgence of the disease.2